jMetal/jMetalPy/docs/source/examples/visualization.rst

 Visualization
 ========================

-The :py:mod:`jmetal.util` module contains two classes useful for plotting solutions:
+The :py:mod:`jmetal.util.graphic` module contains two classes useful for plotting solutions:

 - :code:`FrontPlot` works for problems with any number of objectives: